IN-CORE/incore-docs/manual/source/faq.md

     Yes.
 Users can run datasets stored on their local computers.
 It is, however not possible to use certain resources  such as fragility locally.
     These have to be uploaded to the IN-CORE services.
 For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials) section of this documentation.

+- *I cannot install/update Jypyter Notebook.
+I encountered a* **EnvironmentNotWritableError** *while installing Jypyter Notebook.*

+- *I do not have full administrative privileges to my School/Company issued computer.
+The pyIncore or Jupyter Notebook does not work.*

+    Users may encounter issues depending on the administrative privileges they have on their computer.
+    I downloaded [Miniconda](https://docs.conda.io/en/latest/miniconda.html) not having any reason to download [Anaconda](https://www.anaconda.com/distribution/) or miniconda.
+    When needing to install/update jupyter notebook I encountered a EnvironmentNotWritableError.
+I tried to continue using the older version of conda.
+When I launched jupyter notebook and tried to run the building_dmg.ipynb file, I was unsuccessful.
+    The second try, after the recommendation of a colleague, I installed Anaconda3 rather than miniconda and proceeded through the steps as instructed and had success.

+- *How do I empty pyIncore's cache?*

 ### Creating and running analyses